 I personally learnt to code out of frustration, my hand was forced by software that didn’t satisfy my needs or creative concepts that required technology solutions that didn’t yet exist.
 Whiley & Co is a team of technology consultants, software designers, 3d modellers and artists dedicated to preventing that frustration in others.
 We’re driven by the amazing, human results of our collaboration, whether that’s better efficiency in the workplace or a beaming smile in the front row of a theatre.
+If you'd like to speak to one of the team about your project please get in touch, otherwise read on for Game Engines 101.

 Over the past few years, we’ve worked with a broad range of companies, including logistics firms, creative agencies, drone operators, festivals, artists, prisons, building developers, engineers and product designers.
 Whether they’re part of a larger business or completely independent they all have one thing in common: Innovative individuals with great ideas.